Internment of Japanese Americans: Prior use of internment camps in the United States

 The United States Government had previously employed civilian internment policies in a variety of circumstances.
-During the 1830s, civilians of the indigenous Cherokee nation were evicted from their homes and detained in "emigration depots" in Alabama and Tennessee prior to the deportation to Oklahoma following the passage of the Indian Removal Act in 1830.
+During the 1830s, civilians who were members of the indigenous Cherokee nation were evicted from their homes and detained in "emigration depots" in Alabama and Tennessee prior to their deportation to Oklahoma following the passage of the Indian Removal Act in 1830.
 Similar internment policies were carried out by U.S. territorial authorities against the Dakota and Navajo peoples during the American Indian Wars in the 1860s.
 In 1901, during the Philippine–American War, General J. Franklin Bell ordered the detainment of Filipino civilians in the provinces of Batangas and Laguna into U.S. Army-run concentration camps in order to prevent them from collaborating with Filipino General Miguel Malvar's guerrillas; over 11,000 people died in the camps from malnutrition and disease.

-After the United States entered World War I in 1917, roughly 6,300 German-born residents of the United States were arrested, with 2,048 of those residents being incarcerated at two U.S. Army bases, where they remained interned until 1920.
-However, these policies only targeted a small fraction of German-born Americans and did not apply to German-American U.S. citizens.
+After the United States entered World War I in 1917, roughly 6,300 German-born residents of the United States were arrested, with 2,048 of those residents being incarcerated on two U.S. Army bases, where they remained interned until 1920.
+However, these policies did not apply to German-American U.S. citizens because they only targeted a small fraction of German-born Americans.